jayadamsmorgan/LTF/docs/HOOKS.md

 Hooks let you run custom Lua code at specific points during a test run (before/after each test, and at the beginning/end of the run).
 This is useful for setup/cleanup, diagnostics, custom reporting, or collecting extra artifacts.

-> **Note:** In hooks, only the following functions from the LTF library can be used: sleep, millis, print, log.
+> **Note:** In hooks, only the following functions from the [LTF Core Library](./LTF_LIBS/ltf.md) can be used: sleep, millis, print, log.
 Using any others may lead to undefined behavior.

 ## Registering hooks